MGAndroidProjects/Todoify-Releases/README.md

 ## Current todo:

--  Improve scheduling notification feature.
+-  [x] Improve scheduling notification feature.
+-  [] Add integration with Google Assistant
+-  [] add cloud syncing support
+-  [] support more platforms

 ## List of things not supported by flutter (officially or partially or not built-in):